HungryLim/Communication-in-Youtube-user-centered-videos/README.md

 In this project report, I mainly focus on explaining data collection, metadata and data in detail.
 The Youtube project can be developed in various aspects, but the important point of this project is collecting Youtube data.
 Therefore, I will focus on data part only in here.
 The data can help to understand many important questions.
 Which politicians use Youtube for what purposes?
 Are politicians’ Youtube contents different from their other media outlets such as Twitter and Facebook?
 How do politicians use their Youtube channel?
 How do politicians use emotions to affect audience?
 How do politicians use images?
 What is politicians’ campaign strategy?

+Please find my presentaiton file here and report in here.

 # Motivation
 * Youtube is one of the major information sources
 * Little known about how legislators show themselves in their Youtube Channel